Buy Car Insurance Online

 What is the maximum no claim bonus applicable on car insurance?

 The maximum NCB applicable on car insurance is up to 50%.
-In the first consecutive year of no claims, your NCB starts at 20% and eventually goes up to 50% in case you’ve had no claims in five consecutive years.
+In the first consecutive year of no claims, your NCB starts at 20% and eventually goes up to 50% if you’ve had no claims in five consecutive years.

 Do insurance companies check the no claim bonus & verify the claim history?